syauqy/landing-matcharge-app/public/content/blog/weton-love-jodoh.md

 excerpt: "Explore the Javanese concept of Jodoh, or energetic compatibility in relationships.
 Learn how Weton calculations can reveal natural harmony, complementary strengths, and growth opportunities between partners."
 image: "/content/blog/images/wisdom-love.jpg"
 categories: ["Practical Application", "Relationships"]
+meta_title: "Weton & Love: The Wisdom of Jodoh"
+meta_description: "Explore Jodoh, the Javanese concept of energetic compatibility.
+Learn how Weton calculations reveal harmony, strengths, and growth in relationships."
 ---

 One of the most fascinating applications of Weton is in understanding relationships.
 The Javanese concept for compatibility is called **Jodoh**.